iterative/dvc.org/static/docs/command-reference/checkout.md

   `dvc config cache`.)

-By default, this command tries not to copy files between the cache and the workspace, using reflinks instead when supported by the file system.
+By default, this command tries not to copy files between the cache and the workspace, using reflinks instead, when supported by the file system.
 (Refer to [File link types](/doc/user-guide/large-dataset-optimization#file-link-types-for-the-dvc-cache).)
 The next linking strategy default value is `copy` though, so unless other file link types are manually configured in `cache.type` (using `dvc config`), files will be copied.
 Keep in mind that having file copies doesn't present much of a negative impact unless the project uses very large data (several GBs or more).
-But leveraging file links is crucial for large files where checking out a 50Gb by copying file might take a few minutes for example, whereas with links, restoring any file size will be almost instantaneous.
+But leveraging file links is crucial with large files, for example when checking out a 50Gb file by copying might take a few minutes whereas, with links, restoring any file size will be almost instantaneous.

 > When linking files takes longer than expected (10 seconds for any one file)